tummychow/git-scripts/git-absorb.md

 what paths are "affected" by absorb? the ones containing diffs that we want to absorb, ie the paths that have been modified between HEAD and the index. let's look at a single diff spec from `git status -z` or `git diff --name-status -z` and the possible categories of output. (all repro examples are in an empty folder in which we have run `git init && touch foo && git add foo && git commit -m init`.)

-it's important to note that `git status -z` does not support all the features of `--name-status`, as discussed [here](https://marc.info/?l=git&m=141750335305994&w=2). in particular, it does not support copy detection, so although it is documented to return `C` codes, it never actually will. for best results, you should usually check the output of `git diff --name-status --find-copies-harder`, with and without `--cached`.
+it's important to note that `git status -z` does not support all the features of `--name-status`, as discussed [here](https://marc.info/?l=git&m=141750335305994&w=2). in particular, it does not support copy detection, so although it is documented to return `C` codes, it never actually will. for best results, you should usually use `--name-status` with a plumbing diff command (diff-tree, diff-index, or diff-files).

 output | HEAD..index | index..worktree | repro example
 --- | --- | --- | ---